CZ-NIC/dns-probe/doc/YANGmodule.rst

         type inet:ipv4-address-no-zone;
         description
           "List of allowed IPv4 addresses to process traffic from.
-           By default all IPv4 addresses are allowed.
+           By default all IPv4 addresses are allowed.";

-           This is a static configuration parameter that is applied only upon restarting the probe.";
       }
       leaf-list ipv4-denylist {
         type inet:ipv4-address-no-zone;
         description
           "List of IPv4 addresses from which to NOT process traffic.
-           By default all IPv4 addresses are allowed.
+           By default all IPv4 addresses are allowed.";

-           This is a static configuration parameter that is applied only upon restarting the probe.";
       }
       leaf-list ipv6-allowlist {
         type inet:ipv6-address-no-zone;
         description
           "List of allowed IPv6 addresses to process traffic from.
-           By default all IPv6 addresses are allowed.
+           By default all IPv6 addresses are allowed.";

-           This is a static configuration parameter that is applied only upon restarting the probe.";
       }
       leaf-list ipv6-denylist {
         type inet:ipv6-address-no-zone;
         description
           "List of IPv6 addresses from which to NOT process traffic.
-           By default all IPv6 addresses are allowed.
+           By default all IPv6 addresses are allowed.";

-           This is a static configuration parameter that is applied only upon restarting the probe.";
       }
       leaf-list dns-ports {
         type uint16;